 On this page you will find a range of training resources.
-Some are online and immediately accessible mostly in video format.
-Further down the page you will also find details of evaluation-related training courses provided by different institutions in the West of England region.
+Below are locally produced videos you can access immediately giving a basic introduction to the evaluation cycle.
+On the right hand side are details of evaluation related training courses provided by different institutions in the West of England.
 Some of these are free of charge, and some come with a course fee.

-The approach used in the Evaluation Works toolkit is a five-step cycle, based on ‘Plan – D0 – Study – Act (PDSA)’.
-Working through these videos, alongside cross referencing the Evaluation toolkit, will provide you with knowledge, skills and resources to start planning your evaluation.
+The approach used in the Evaluation Works toolkit is a five-step cycle, based on ‘Plan – Do – Study – Act (PDSA)’, with an initial step added.
+Working through these videos, alongside cross referencing the evaluation toolkit, will provide you with knowledge, skills and resources to start planning your evaluation.

 This video explains Step 2 (Assess): clarify the purpose of your evaluation.
 (Duration: 1:53)